coveo/cli/packages/search-token-server/README.md

 ## Setup environment

 Create the `.env` file at the root of this project using `.env.example` as starting point and make sure to replace all placeholder variables `<...>` by the proper information for your organization.
+For more involved configurations, you can modify the request parameters used in the `middlewares/searchToken.ts` file.

 ## Installation